 New students must enter the lottery to be considered for a slot in our Saturday Young Artists Program.
 Once current program participants have registered for an upcoming term, new students are randomly selected.
 Lottery applications are grouped by grade.
 Please fill out the application below to be entered into the lottery.

-Students enrolled in the following schools or who are participants in the following organizations receive priority status in the lottery because of an ongoing arts integration partnerships: Southwark School, Kirkbride School, Edwin M Stanton School, Francis Scott Key School, Cambodian Association of Greater Philadelphia, Puentes de Salud, and Vietlead.
+Students enrolled in the following schools or who are participants in the following organizations receive priority status in the lottery because of ongoing arts integration partnerships: Southwark School, Kirkbride School, Edwin M Stanton School, Francis Scott Key School, Cambodian Association of Greater Philadelphia, Puentes de Salud, and Vietlead.

 Questions about the lottery process or status of your application?
 Email registration@fleisher.org.